 Military spouses, new graduates, and workers transitioning to new industries are among those who might have to consider a long-distance job search.
 Local candidates have several distinct advantages: they may already have a local reputation in the industry or have connections with a recruiter through networking.
 They can commit to an interview on short notice.
-And there’s the cost advantage: they can start the job without a major household move, so they won’t be asking for extra time or funds to transition to a new city.
+And there’s the cost advantage: they can start the job without a major household move.
+Therefore, they won’t be asking for extra time or funds to transition to a new city.

 Here are some ways you can minimize these competitive advantages:

-3. Schedule a couple of trips to your target city.
 You’ll want to expand your network there and let potential employers know when you could meet with them in person.
 You’ll also want to learn about the city and scope out neighborhoods to make your eventual move smoother.
 Subscribe to the local newspaper and business journal; you’ll gain valuable insight and may find networking events to attend when you’re in town.
 You’ll also be able to talk about local news with your interviewers, making you seem less like an outsider.

 Long-distance job-searching?
 We can help!
 Check out our available opportunities across the U.S. here.